Justice for Harper Rose shows at annual Walk for Children

-“We’re spreading awareness about my granddaughter, Harper Rose, who was murdered in daycare,” said Brenda Colburn, one of several dozen donning pink shirts emblazoned with the hashtag #JusticeforHarperRose.
+“We’re spreading awareness about my granddaughter, Harper Rose,” said Brenda Colburn, one of several dozen donning pink shirts emblazoned with the hashtag #JusticeforHarperRose.
 “We had a lot of people asking how they could support us and our story, her story, so we’re trying to do events throughout…especially while the person responsible for Harper’s death continues to walk free.”

 Colburn said the group’s main directive was to spread awareness of Vermont’s laws, which she cited as being responsible for Stacey Vaillancourt’s release while her case was ongoing.